Earth in Mind: Dharma, Deep Ecology and the Land with Rupert Marques

 We also draw support from coming together as a small temporary community, reminding us that we do not walk this path alone but are a part of a collective unfolding story, one that is made richer by our own presence.
 This course is offered as an invitation to resource ourselves, to continue to courageously open our hearts to both the inner and outer landscapes we inhabit.

-Themed retreat weeks have a tighter schedule and are more busy (ie allowing less free time) than our standard Six day retreats.
+Retreats with residential teachers have a tighter schedule and have less free time than our standard 6-night retreats.

 Monday to Friday:

-This is a generic guide and will be adjusted to meet each teacher's needs.
+This is a typical schedule and will be adjusted to meet each teacher's needs.

 Cost: £290-£340 plus dana*